Sheng-Cheng/Sheng-Cheng.github.io/_pages/about.md

 Honors and awards
 ------
+* Future Leader in Robotics and AI, University of Maryland (2025)
 * Excellent Reviewer, Journal of Guidance, Control, and Dynamics (2022)
 * Graduate School Summer Fellowship, University of Maryland (2021) <!--- for students delayed by COVID-19. --->
 * Student Travel Award, ACC, IFAC WC, CDC, SIAM DS <!--- ACC (2019 2020 2021) CDC (2020) SIAM DS (2021)--->